devtron-labs/devtron/docs/user-guide/application-groups/README.md

 # Application Groups

-`Application Groups` is a new functionality in Devtron.
 In the `Application Groups` section, you will find all the applications which are created under the same environment.
-As an example, if you create two applications `app-A` and `app-B` and add them in the same [environment](https://docs.devtron.ai/v/v0.6/global-configurations/cluster-and-environments#add-environment) (e.g., `devtron-demo`), you will find both the applications in the same application group (environment name).
+As an example, applications with the [CD pipelines](https://docs.devtron.ai/v/v0.6/usage/applications/creating-application/cd-pipeline) deployed in the same [environment](https://docs.devtron.ai/v/v0.6/global-configurations/cluster-and-environments#add-environment) (e.g., `devtron-demo`), will be available in the same application group.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/application-groups.jpg)